 And the sound of a violent whump.

-People surrounding the vicinity watched as they continued to march, blindly following the tune of the cities Shepard, the Mayor... whoever that might be.
+People surrounding the vicinity watched as they continued to march, blindly following the tune of the cities Shepard, the Mayor... whoever that

 Mothers turned their children away, teenagers took their eyes off their phones for a fleeting second before continuing to text.

 And it became normalized; the metronome to the city streets.
 The brutality of someone being mercilessly assaulted.
 A beat that continued to follow, a beat the crowds did not condemn, a beat they rationalized that was ok...